1967–68 in English football: European football

-Manchester United became the first English team to win the European Cup when they beat Benfica 4–1 after extra time at Wembley Stadium with goals from Bobby Charlton (2), George Best and Brian Kidd.
+Manchester United became the first English team to win the European Cup when they beat Benfica 4–1 after extra time in the final at Wembley Stadium.
+Bobby Charlton (2), George Best and Brian Kidd scored the goals.
 Manager Matt Busby was knighted that year for his achievements.

-A double triumph was secured by Leeds United when they won the Inter Cities Fairs Cup by beating Ferencváros 1–0 on aggregate in the final, which was not completed until September 1968.
+Leeds United reached the final of the Fairs Cup by beating Scottish side Dundee.
+Eddie Gray scored the decisive goal in the second leg to secure a 2–1 aggregate victory.
+In the final, which was not completed until September 1968, Leeds defeated Ferencváros 1–0 on aggregate.